Developer Guide

 - The

-files can be found in the data folder of the repository, and will be namedaddressbook
+datafiles can be found in the data folder of the repository, and will be namedaddressbook. - Remove all entries from the data file.

 - Restart the application.
 Expected: TAPA will display an empty list.